David Biespiel

-David Biespiel is an American poet, memoirist, and critic born in 1964 and raised in the Meyerland section of Houston, Texas.
+David Biespiel (born 1964) is an American poet, critic, memoirist, and novelist.
+He was born and raised in the Meyerland section of Houston, Texas.
 He is the founder of the Attic Institute of Arts and Letters in Portland, Oregon and Poet-in-Residence at Oregon State University.

 Biography

 The youngest of three sons, David Biespiel—pronounced buy-speel—attended Beth Yeshurun, the oldest Jewish school in Houston.
 Reared in a family that valued athletic excellence (one brother was a member of the United States Gymnastics team), he competed in the U.S. Diving Championships against Olympians Greg Louganis and Bruce Kimball, and later coached and developed regional and national champions and finalists in diving.
 In 1982 he moved to Boston on a diving scholarship at Boston University.
 In 1989 he moved to Washington, D.C., where he studied with Stanley Plumly at the University of Maryland, as well as with Michael Collier and Phillis Levin.
 He later held a Stegner Fellowship in Poetry Stanford University.